yeminlan/DKOscreen/README.md

 Scripts to process sequencing reads for double KO screening experiment

 # DEMO
-Follow `main.sh` to run the scripts in order.
+Follow `main.sh` to run the scripts in order.\n
-Demo input is stored in the raw_data folder and demo output is stored in the oupput folder.
-CPU time of the demo on a normal destop should not exceed 20 minutes.
+Demo input is stored in the raw_data folder and demo output is stored in the oupput folder.\n CPU time of the demo on a normal destop should not exceed 20 minutes.
 BLAST was the most time-consuming step which could be parallelized.

 # Dependencies